dzaharia1/generator-harp/README.md

 # Harp Static Site Generator...
 Generator

+## Feedback

+Help me make this better!
+If something in generator-harp could be better, or just doesn't work, tell me about it in an [issue](https://github.com/dzaharia1/generator-harp/issues), or even take a stab at fixing it yourself in a fork and [making a pull request](https://guides.github.com/introduction/flow/).
+You can do it!

+## Getting Started
 Before you being, you might want to familiarize yourself with harp at http://harpjs.com/.
-This generator currently creates a harp project using EJS, vanilla javascript and sass, but you can also use Markdown, Jade, LESS, Stylus and Coffeescript for preprocessing your site.
+This generator currently creates a harp project using EJS, vanilla Javascript and Sass, but you can also use Markdown, Jade, LESS, Stylus and Coffeescript for preprocessing your project.

-## Getting Started

 You will need to have NPM installed.
 Get it at http://nodejs.org.